chrislorro/smashing_dash_pse/README.md

 _and for information making API calls refer to the [Documentation](https://github.com/puppetlabs/forge-ruby#puppet-forge)_

+_for writing and customising dashing configuration see the workshop [Documentation](https://github.com/Smashing/smashing/wiki/Dashing-Workshop)_

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://trello.com/b/ri9PuQXn/pse-okr-dashboard-forge) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing